foreverwoods/evolution_of_NBA_scoring/README.md

 Breaking down how scoring has changed in the National Basketball Association (NBA) throughout the past 24 years (since 2000) and what it may entail for the future.

+**Overarching Question: ** What drove the rise in scoring in the NBA since the 2000s, and what will scoring look like in the future?

 ## File Structure

 The repo is structured as: